 I’ve written this short booklet in order to help make the laws and concepts of Shemita more understandable and accessible to the English-speaking public.
 It’s my hope that by investing a few minutes to read about and understand the various options available, the reader will not only be able to ask informed halachic questions and understand what he or she is buying and eating, but will also be inspired by the great opportunities modern Shemita observance provides.

-During the course of the Shemita year, I am running customized group tours exploring different aspects of Shemita.
+During the course of the Shemita year, I run customized tours for groups and families exploring different aspects of Shemita.